Khushalpatel499/DotNet_Learn/README.md

 here we used library using System

 Output: Console.WriteLine()

-7. for command prompt:
+file name is same as class name 7. for command prompt:
 save: className.cs
 compile: csc className.cs
 RUN: cs className

 8. IMP: To put it simply, an IDE is a one-stop shop for the development of an application whereas a text-editor as the name suggests, is used for writing and editing code.
 Visual Studio is an IDE whereas VSCode is a text editor.

+To run .net in vs code editor for low end devices first download .net and vs code then C# and C# extension

+to create .net project type: dotnet new shortname and for run type: donet run for continue change (hot reload)use: donet watch run

 9. Console.ReadKey();// to hold output screen